thiagorgs/06-pytorch-transformers-quantum/README.md

 A demonstration of transfer learning and generative AI applied to quantum physics domain.
 This project fine-tunes OpenAI's GPT-2 language model on quantum physics text to generate coherent, domain-specific passages.
 It bridges domain expertise in quantum information and computation with modern deep learning practices.

-**Author:** Thiago Girao - PhD candidate in Physics, researching quantum information and computation
+**Author:** Thiago Girao - PhD candidate in Physics, researching quantum information and quantum computing

 ---